c-Stats/Design-of-Experiments-A2/README.md

 # Design-of-Experiments-A2

-University project for a DoE class
+University project for a DoE class.
+Mainly about ANOVA, visualisation and fitting diagnostic.